SALAD: Self-Adaptive Link Adaptation: : Self-Adaptive Link Adaptation

-\emph{Gradient computation:} To solve \eqref{eq:teacher} via gradient descent, we must compute the derivative of the loss with respect to $\theta$.
-To obtain a convenient closed form, we approximate $1-\blertable$ as a suitably translated and scaled sigmoid $\sigma$, as in \cite{carreras2018link}:
+We need to solve \eqref{eq:opt_pb} in an online setting: to estimate the SINR for the next slot, we can only rely on past ACK/NACK feedback.
+To this aim, we shall resort to the framework of online optimization.
+To obtain a closed-form expression of the SINR update, we conveniently approximate $1-\bler$ as a suitably translated and scaled sigmoid $\sigma$, as in \cite{carreras2018link}:

 where $c(\mcs,\res)$ and $s(\mcs,\res)$ are the center and scale of the sigmoid, respectively, which can be obtained via simple mean-square curve fitting.
 When applied on the BLER tables provided by Sionna \cite{sionna}, such approximation results in an average mean square loss of \num{4e-4}, which is acceptable since our BLER target value $\tau$ is on the order of \num{e-1}.
 Table \ref{tab:sigmoid_params} reports a few cases, while the full set of results is available at \cite{ourcode}.